CDLUC3/ezid/templates/doc/apidoc.2.rst

             approximation.
    ======== ===========================================================

-   As a special case, an entire ANVL_ document containing ERC metadata may be bound to the metadata element "erc".
+   As a special case, an entire ANVL_ `\ `:ext-icon: document containing ERC metadata may be bound to the metadata element "erc".
 Care should be taken to escape line terminators in the document (as is true for all metadata element values; see `Request & response bodies`_ above).
    For example, the ANVL document::